top of page

 CHAPPiE (2015)

-The cultural aspect and the thematic are the soul of this movie.
+The cultural aspect and themes are the soul of this movie.
 It is unique in style, and the great characters take this simple premise to the next level.

 Isle of Dogs (2018)